Tilings of the Sphere by Congruent Quadrilaterals or Triangles: Construction

 \subsection{Subdivision}

-A subdivision is an operation of dividing polygon into smaller $n$-gons, where $n$ is fixed.
-Moreover, the operation should be applied to all the tiles in any edge-to-edge tiling, such that the divisions of the two tiles on both sides of any edge are compatible.
-The triangular and quadrilateral subdivisions needed for constructing tilings in this paper are given in Figure \ref{subdivision}.
-Two pentagonal subdivisions are introduced in \cite[Section 3]{wy1}, and their combinatorial properties are studied in \cite{yan2}.
+A {\em subdivision} is an operation of dividing polygons into smaller $n$-gons, where $n$ is fixed.
+Moreover, the operation should be applied to all the tiles in any edge-to-edge tiling, such that the divisions of the two tiles on the two sides of any edge are compatible.
+The triangular and quadrilateral subdivisions needed for constructing tilings in this paper are given in Figure \ref{subdivision}, where the original tiling is given by the thick edges, and the subdivisions are given by adding the normal edges.
+We remark that there are also two pentagonal subdivisions: \underline{p}entagonal subdivision $P_{\pentagon}P_i$, and \underline{d}ouble pentagonal subdivision $D_{\pentagon}P_i$.
+They are introduced in \cite[Section 3]{wy1}, and their combinatorial properties are studied in \cite{yan2}.

-We keep original edges in the triangular subdivision, and subdivide the original edges in the quadrilateral and barycentric subdivisions, and drop the original edges in the quadricentric subdivision.
-This makes ``subdivision'' an abuse of notation in the last operation.
+We keep original edges in the triangular subdivision, and subdivide the original edges in the quadrilateral and barycentric subdivisions.
+We drop the original edges in the quadricentric subdivision, which causes slight conflict with the word ``subdivision''.

-We remark that the barycentric, quadrilateral, or quadricentric subdivision of a tiling is the same as the subdivision of the dual tiling.
+The barycentric, quadrilateral, quadricentric subdivisions of a tiling are the same as the subdivisions of the dual tiling.
 Moreover, applying the quadricentric subdivision twice gives the quadrilateral subdivision.

-Each (non-deformed) Platonic solid is a tiling by congruent regular polygons.
-If we apply the subdivisions uniformly to the regular faces of the Platonic solid, then we get tilings of the sphere by congruent polygons.
-Figure \ref{subdivision_platonic} gives all the subdivisions of Platonic solids, where the original Platonic solids are indicated by the thick $b$-edges.
+Each regular Platonic solid is a tiling by congruent regular polygons.
+If we apply the subdivisions uniformly to the regular faces of a Platonic solid, then we get tilings of the sphere by congruent polygons.
+Figure \ref{subdivision_platonic} gives all the triangular and quadrilateral subdivisions of Platonic solids, where the original Platonic solids are indicated by the thick edges, and the subdivisions are indicated by the normal and dashed edges.

-We denote the \underline{t}riangular, \underline{b}arycentric, \underline{q}uadrilateral, and quadri\underline{c}entric subdivisions of Platonic solids by $TP_f,BP_f,QP_f,CP_f$.
-We note that the exchange of $(\alpha,b)$ with $(\beta,c)$ identifies $BP_6$ with $BP_8$, and identifies $BP_{12}$ with $BP_{20}$.
-Similarly, the exchange of $(\alpha,a)$ with $(\gamma,b)$ gives $QP_6=QP_8$ and $QP_{12}=QP_{20}$.
-Moreover, we have $b=c$ in $BP_4$, and $BP_4=TP_6$, which is also the reduction $b=c$ of $E_{24\triangle}5$.
+We denote the \underline{t}riangular, \underline{b}arycentric, \underline{q}uadrilateral, and quadri\underline{c}entric subdivisions of Platonic solids by $T_{\triangle}P_i,B_{\triangle}P_i,Q_{\square}P_i,C_{\square}P_i$.
+We note that the exchange of $(\alpha,b)$ with $(\beta,c)$ identifies $B_{\triangle}P_6$ with $B_{\triangle}P_8$, and identifies $B_{\triangle}P_{12}$ with $B_{\triangle}P_{20}$.
+Similarly, the exchange of $(\alpha,a)$ with $(\gamma,b)$ gives $Q_{\square}P_6=Q_{\square}P_8$ and $Q_{\square}P_{12}=Q_{\square}P_{20}$.
+Moreover, we have $b=c$ in $B_{\triangle}P_4$, and $B_{\triangle}P_4=T_{\triangle}P_6$, which is also the reduction $b=c$ of $E_{24\triangle}3$.